DarkSouL11/ImageCompressor/README.md

 Optimize your images with a perfect balance in quality and file size.

-ImageCompressor uses TinyPng's developer API to compress images without losing any quality.Works with windows, mac and gtk based desktops on Linux.
+ImageCompressor uses TinyPng's developer API to compress images without losing any quality.Works with mac and gtk based desktops on Linux.

 How the GUI looks